 John Wood, Agnes Doyle and Mona Barlee in While Parents Sleep, “Table Talk”, Jan 26, 1933.
 Wood left for England and Mona for the US soon after.
 Via National Library of Australia’s Trove.

 Mona’s success in the US has been documented, although again somewhat indifferently.
-She was not tall as has often been claimed, the very thorough US immigration documents kept for new arrivals record that she was only 5 foot 2 or 3 inches, or about 1.60 metres, an average height.
-Her eyes were brown, not blue, as some accounts claim.
-Where reviews were given of her work, they were consistently positive throughout her two decades of performing in film – and sometimes on the US stage.
+Most notably though, where reviews were given of her work, they were consistently positive throughout her two decades of performing in film – and sometimes on the US stage.
 For example, of the B-film Strange Fascination, made in 1952 (it was Mona’s second last film), reviewer Helen Bower said that while the picture was not to her taste, she could forgive director Hugo Haas a great deal for casting the wonderful Mona Barrie as Mrs Fowler.
 She stood out “like a Cartier creation amid a heap of junk jewelry.
 She is authentically a lady… How’s for Hollywood giving Mona Barrie a better break?” she asked.
 Hollywood didn’t.

-Mona Barrie made fifty films in the US between 1934 and 1953, a mix of feature and B-films.
+Mona Barrie made at least fifty films in the US between 1934 and 1953, a mix of feature and B-films.
 Notably however, almost all were credited roles.